X-Press Pearl

 X-Press Pearl was a Singapore-registered Super Eco 2700–class container ship.
 The vessel entered service in February 2021 and was around 186 m long.
 It was operated by X-Press Feeders.

 On 20 May 2021, X-Press Pearl caught fire off the coast of Colombo, Sri Lanka.
 The vessel was engulfed in flames by 27 May and declared a total loss.
 It was still afloat, and the fire was thought to be under control by Sri Lankan firefighters by the late hours of 27 May 2021.
 After burning for 12 days, the vessel sank on 2 June as it was being towed to deeper waters.
 The incident was deemed the worst marine ecological disaster in Sri Lankan history for the chemical products that spilled.

 According to X-Press Feeders, salvage operations to remove the wreck began in November 2021.
 All work on site is expected to be completed by April 2023.
 Salvage work was interrupted during the southwest monsoon from late April to November 2022.

+According to a 2021 United Nations report, it was the largest recorded plastic spill, releasing about 70–75 billion nurdles that take centuries to degrade.